 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are classified as current assets or non-current assets based on their maturity date, and are carried at amortized cost, using the effective interest method, less any impairment.
-Loans and receivables are comprised of amounts receivable and security deposits and due from related parties.
+Loans and receivables are comprised of reclamation deposits and due from related parties.